variantstudios/greeleydowntown.com/_business_incentives/enterprise-zone-state-income-tax-credits.md

 * Manufacturing & Mining Sales/Use Tax- Expanded S&U Tax Exemption in EZ
 * 25% Tax Credit for Private Contributions to Enterprise Zone Contribution Projects

-For more information about these specific incentives, click [here](http://upstatecolorado.org/wp-content/uploads/2016/02/Weld-EZ-Brochure.pdf).
-Other questions can be answered by contacting Cathy Schulte, Senior Vice President & EZ Administrator, at 970-356-4565 or by emailing her at cschulte@upstatecolorado.org
+For more information about these specific incentives, visit: [https://upstatecolorado.org/site-selection/enterprise-zone/](https://upstatecolorado.org/site-selection/enterprise-zone/){: target="_blank"}&nbsp;or contact Cathy Schulte, Senior Vice President & EZ Administrator, at 970-356-4565 or by emailing her at cschulte@upstatecolorado.org